 Except as required under U.S. tax laws, we do not provide for U.S. taxes on the undistributed earnings of our foreign subsidiaries.
 With the enactment of the TCJA, we are required to treat the undistributed earnings and profits of our foreign subsidiaries accumulated through a measurement period that should not extend more than one year beyond the date of the enactment of the TCJA as if they were repatriated to the U.S., and pay a current U.S. tax amount as a result of such "deemed" repatriation.
-Our tax expense for the year ended December 31, 2017 includes a provisional amount for such taxes, which we intend to pay in eight annual interest-free installments, as permitted under the TCJA.
-We have not recorded any provision for potential foreign withholding taxes that otherwise may be payable if we were to repatriate such earnings, since we do not intend to repatriate such amounts.
+Our tax expense for the year ended December 31, 2017 included provisional amounts for such taxes.
+We did not record any provision for potential deferred U.S. income taxes or foreign withholding taxes that otherwise would be payable if we did repatriate such earnings, since we did not intend to repatriate such amounts.